Over 20 million Americans – 6.6% of all U.S. households – live in manufactured homes.

 The economic model for manufactured housing communities: manufactured housing communities rent lots to tenants who own their homes, which creates pride of ownership, which in turn leads to high occupancy rates, low maintenance costs, low expense ratios, and stable and predictable cash flows.
 Cash flow can be increased with professional management and by bringing new manufactured homes into the community, which increases asset value.

-The market is highly fragmented – the three publicly-traded REITs control less than 3% of all manufactured housing communities in the U.S. The majority of manufactured housing communities are in the hands of small owner/operators.
+The market is highly fragmented – the three publicly-traded REITs control less than 3% of all manufactured housing communities in the U.S. The majority of manufactured housing communities are in the hands of small owners/operators.